edbullen/DockerSpark245/README_KAFKA.md

 ## Part 3 - Kafka Install and Configure ##

-1. Download binary from http://kafka.apache.org/downloads.html  (this note was written using version **2.5.1** `.tgz`). *Take care to download the binary version, not the source-code version.*
+1. Download binary from http://kafka.apache.org/downloads.html  (this note was written using version **2.5.1**, released August 2020). *Take care to download the binary version, not the source-code version.*
-2. Extract to a dedicated folder - EG `C:\Software\kafka\2.5.1`
+2. Extract to a dedicated folder - EG on Windows `C:\Software\kafka\2.5.1` or on Mac ` /usr/local/kafka`
-3. Set up the configuration in the `./config` folder
+3. Set up the configuration in the `./config` folder where the Kafka software is extracted.

 #### Kafka server.properties changes ####